Curious friends, countrymen, relatives, coworkers, and others who share

 in 2008 in the third print issue of Canteen

-get selected, probably because it involves verboten themes such as video
+but it didn't get selected, probably because it involves verboten themes

 An essay about Barry Bonds and steroids and the good ol' USA that once